Marijuana growers spend a lot of money on hydroponics nutrients because we want big, phat, sugary buds.

-When I heard that General Hydroponics was going to advertise in High Times Magazine, I contacted General Hydroponics, advised them I’m a legal marijuana grower, and asked for specific advice on using their hydroponics nutrients to grow marijuana.
+Another time I contacted General Hydroponics, advised them I’m a legal marijuana grower, and asked for specific advice on using their hydroponics nutrients to grow marijuana.

-They told me General Hydroponics does not use marijuana plants in any of its testing.
+But they told me General Hydroponics does not use marijuana plants in any of its testing.

 “Our products are for ornamental plants and veggies, not for illegal crops,” the General Hydroponics man said.

-Look at the General Hydroponics website or talk to their reps at an indoor gardening expo…they’ll make it clear that they’re not dedicated to helping you grow bigger and better marijuana.
+Look at the General Hydroponics website or talk to their reps at an indoor gardening expo…they’ll make it clear they’re not dedicated to helping you grow bigger and better marijuana.

 Their website proclaims: “We are developing new hydroponic systems and perfecting nutrient formulas to enhance flavor and yield plus vitamin and mineral content in food crops for higher nutritional value.
 Our farm division is testing many varieties of vegetables…”